-The University attempts to preserve the capital value of endowment net assets by ensuring the rate of growth in the capital value matches or exceeds the rate of inflation over time and by matching the amortization of mineral rights.
+The University attempts to preserve the capital value of endowment net assets by ensuring the rate of growth in the capital value matches or exceeds the rate of inflation over time.
 To achieve this, only a portion of investment income from endowment net assets is used in operations and the remainder is credited to endowment net assets to preserve its capital value.
 The calculation of the amount used in operations is reviewed annually.